AnnaManrodt/pre-work-study-guide/README.md

 # pre-work-study-guide
 # Pre-Work-StudyGuide

+##
-## this project contains notes for my class.
-It mostly contains HTML, CSS JavaScript, and GitHub.
+ This project contains notes for my class.
+It mostly contains gitHTML, CSS JavaScript, and GitHub.

 ## Usage
 Use as a study guide.
 To choose